 All venues are wheelchair accessible and some shuttle buses going to the main venues have low flooring for disabled access.

 Take A Break: The Australian Breastfeeding Association will again provide a relaxing haven for families at Venue 5 (Community Complex) and Venue 7 (in the Showgrounds Secretary’s office).

 Dogs and other animals are not permitted at the Craft Fair, with the exception of assistance dogs.

 After the Craft Fair

-Enjoy a stroll around Deloraine - there are street sculptures in the main street and more along the river bank.
-Do the circuit walk of the river - and possibly spot a platypus in the river around dawn or dusk.
+Enjoy a walk around Deloraine - there are street sculptures in the main street and more along the river bank.
+Do the circuit walk of the river - and possibly spot a platypus around dawn or dusk.

-Visit Yarns and the excellent museum at the Information Centre or visit one of the cafes for coffee and cake.
+Visit Yarns and the excellent museum at the Western Tiers Information Centre or visit one of the cafes for coffee and cake.

 For the more adventurous there are some stunning walks up into the Great Western Tiers - the Information Centre has details.

 There is a wide range of things to see and do in the North and North-West of Tasmania.
 A half-day trip from Deloraine can take you to the Tasmanian Copper and Metal Art Gallery at Carrick; touring the wild underground caves around Mole Creek; or explore Liffey Falls and the Highland Lakes district.